gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 #### AWS dashboard

-There are two activities to perform on the AWS dashboard's EC2 console prior to using the GitLab Pipeline for deployment:
+There are three activities to perform on the AWS dashboard's EC2 console prior to using the GitLab Pipeline for deployment:

 1. Creation of Elastic IPs (under ``Network & Security > Elastic IPs``) to be used for the deployments to ``staging`` and ``live`` environments
 1. Creation of a SSH Key Pair (under ``Network & Security > Key Pairs``) that will allow Ansible and operators to ssh into the deployed EC2 instances
+1. Creation of API keys (under top-right dashboard menu item `<IAM Role Username> @  <AWS account ID> > Security Credentials`, then click `Create access key`, the click the button to download the `.CSV` file)

-Those resources needs to be globally unique in the same AWS acccount, so you need to follow the naming convention below:
+The first two resources needs to be globally unique in the same AWS acccount, so you need to follow the naming convention below:

 1. For Elastic IPS: ``eip-<application>-<environment>[-<sub-system>]-<IAM Role Username>``, e.g: ``eip-gigadb-staging-John`` or ``eip-gigadb-files-staging-John``
 1. For SSH Key pair: ``aws-<application>-<AWS region>-<IAM Role Username>.pem``, e.g: ``aws-gigadb-eu-north-1-John.pem``